SolaceDev/pubsubplus-connector-kafka-source/README.md

   not lost, they will be retransmitted as soon as the connector or Kafka are restarted.
 It is important to note that while connector or the
   Kafka Broker are offline, the Solace Queue will continue to add event messages, so there will be no loss of new data from the Solace Event Mesh.

-When the Kafka consumers require the highest level of QoS, it is recommended to use the Solace Source Connector against Solace Queues.
+When the Kafka consumers require the highest level of QoS, it is recommended to use the PubSub+ Source Connector against Solace Queues.
 If the throughput through the Connect is not high enough, and messages are starting to accumulate in the Solace Queue, scaling of the Connector is recommended as discussed above.
 If the Source Connector has not been scaled to a required level to deal with bursts  the Solace Queue can act as a "shock absorber" to deal with micro-bursts or sustained periods of heavy event generation in the Event Mesh.
 Data events will no be lost of the connector is under-scaled due to